alinaserinet/alinaserinet/README.md

-Hi there 👋, I'm Ali
+Hey there 👋, I'm Ali

 I am a computer lover, so try to be good with them;)
 <hr />